-If your trade show booth is feeling a little cramped, consider whether changing up one or two displays might help it feel more spacious.
-For instance, if you mostly have floor and tabletop displays, converting one or more into hanging displays or wall-mounted displays would free up floor space.
+If your trade show exhibit is feeling a little cramped, consider whether changing up one or two displays might help it feel more spacious.
+For instance, if you mostly have floor and table top displays, converting one or more into hanging displays or wall-mounted displays frees up floor space.

 Sometimes it’s not necessarily the product that a display needs to highlight.
-What makes products like VR headsets, computers, kitchenware, etc. special is how people use them, not exactly the products themselves.
+What makes products like VR headsets, computers, kitchenware, etc. special is how people use them, not the products themselves.
 If your product falls into that category, build your displays to include custom-printed graphics that depict people using and enjoying the product.
-This approach also works if you’re providing a service, rather than a product.
-Well-designed graphics can convey what you do, and what makes your service the best option.
+This approach also works if you’re providing a service rather than a product.
+Well-designed graphics can convey what you do and what makes your service the best option.

-Pro Tip: Graphics are great.
-Human interaction is better.
-You could allow visitors to actually interact with your product or plan for a product demonstration (see #7) or designing an experiential trade show exhibit from the ground up.
+Pro Tip: Graphics are great, but human interaction is better.
+You could allow visitors to actually interact with your product by planning for a product demonstration (see #7) or designing an experiential trade show exhibit from the ground up.

 An engaging product demonstration is another effective way to draw in foot traffic.
-A product demo ensures that your booth looks active and engaging to passersbys, and it showcases what’s cool about your products, allowing you to give more details than is possible on a graphic.
+A product demo ensures your booth looks active and engaging to passersby, and it showcases what’s cool about your products, allowing you to give more details than is possible on a graphic.

 You can use social media to: